HHS Wildlife Center is now accepting volunteers!

 - Physical ability to spend 4 hours standing, walking, bending, twisting, and lifting.

 - Critter Care and On-Site Wildlife Rehabilitation Volunteers must be able to handle both live and dead insects.

 - Carcass feeding - feeding portions or whole (dead) prey - is one of the ways we enrich animals' lives to support their physical, mental, and social health and to stimulate natural behaviors in the wild.
 Some animals in Critter Care and the Wildlife Rehabilitation Department receive whole prey in their diets.

 - Tetanus shot is recommended for all Wildlife Rehabilitation and Critter Care volunteers.

 - Please know that peanuts and other tree nuts are used in the diets of our animals and those with allergies may be frequently exposed.

 - We are not currently providing hours for court-ordered community service.

-Our Critter Care Crew (formerly known as Lizard Lounge) works in the Center where the HHS Ambassador Animals reside.
-This is the first thing the public will see when they come through the door, so it is imperative that it be maintained to the highest standards.
+Our Critter Care Crew works in the main center lobby where the Ambassador Animals reside.
+This is the first thing the public will see when they come through the door, so it must be maintained to the highest standards.
 Our ambassador animals are critical to the success of our education program and deserve the best quality diets as well as a variety of enrichment activities.